retro16/acsi2stm/README.md

 * All people contributing on GitHub, for their code, their ideas, the issues they submit, and their patience when things fail !
 * Olivier Jan for the Mega STE PCB.
-* Tomasz Orczyk for finding a way to have a much better version of GCC.
+* Tomasz Orczyk for finding a way to have a much better version of GCC and a lot of feedback.
 * Joe Ceklosky for his feedback and help on fixing RTC issues.
+* François Planque for his [extensive explanation about the Mega STE internal drive](https://www.fplanque.com/tech/retro/atari/atari-st-acsi2stm-mega-ste/)